craigmulligan/clementine/README.md

 make start
 ```

 The frontend will now be served on localhost:80.
-Postgres is exposed on port `5432`.
-The connection string is `postgres://user:pass@localhost:35432/db` (username, password and database name are defined in [./docker-compose.yaml](./docker-compose.yaml)).

-`make migrate` will run the migrations.

-`make migrate-down` will roll back the migrations.

-# TODO:

-- Add deployment instructions helm chart? [server]
-- next page on traces?
+### Getting Started

+Once you

-# RoadMap
+### RoadMap

-- Add extra filters for cache hits etc.
-- Filter by different percentiles.
 - Team/Org support.
 - Add error distribution views.
-- Add error distribution views.
+- Add helm chart.